Progressive supranuclear palsy

 - Have your movements felt stiff or shaky?

-- Have you experienced any troubling mood changes?
+- Have you had any troubling mood changes?

-- When did you begin experiencing these symptoms?
-Have they been continuous or occasional?
+- When did you start having these symptoms?
+Have they been happening all the time or only sometimes?

 - Does anything seem to improve or worsen these symptoms?